 Is this apartment convenient?

 You will not want to drive an hour to get to your church, doctor, or favorite grocery stores.
 Search the area for local alternatives or simply verify the drive or walk time to your most frequently visited areas.
-Some other conveniences that you may want to consider are; gyms, fast food, hospitals, parks, vets, even entertainment.
+Some other conveniences that you may want to consider are; gyms, fast food, hospitals, parks, vets, and even entertainment.

-Does the living area and floor plan meet your needs?
+Do the living area and floor plan meet your needs?